microsoft/STL/README.md

     This will ensure that you're using supported versions of CMake and Ninja.
     * Otherwise, install [CMake][] 3.29.0 or later, and [Ninja][] 1.11.0 or later.
     * Make sure [Python][] 3.12 or later is available to CMake.
+    * Select "MSVC v143 - VS 2022 C++ ARM64/ARM64EC build tools (Latest)" if you would like to build ARM64/ARM64EC library.
+    * Select "MSVC v143 - VS 2022 C++ ARM build tools (Latest)" if you would like to build ARM library.
 2. Open Visual Studio, and choose the "Clone or check out code" option.
 Enter the URL of this repository, `https://github.com/microsoft/STL`.
 3. Open a terminal in the IDE with `` Ctrl + ` `` (by default) or press on "View" in the top bar, and then "Terminal".